 Inadequately controlled construction activities that directly cause an event, such as fire which causes damage to safety-related SSCs, etc.

 Licensee-identified findings are those findings that are not NRC-identified or self-revealing.
 Most, but not all, licensee-identified findings are discovered through a licensee program or process.
-In most cases, .
+In most cases, licensee-identified findings and self-revealing findings that do not meet the screening criteria below and are incorporated into the licensee’s corrective action program will have minimal documentation..
 However, the NRC will treat a licensee-identified issue in the same manner as NRC-identified when one of the following criteria is met:

 1. Any issue that appears to meet the threshold for escalated enforcement action.